The centre originally started as a secondary school. It has had a difficult history over the years with -

-The centre, originally a secondary school, has had a chequered history.
-There has been frequent changes of management, vandalism and arson attacks.
-It was refurbished, after extensive fire damage, in the early twentieth century.
-The management committee, made up of local residents, remained active during the closure period.
-They undertook an intensive training programme, largely with Hull Federation of Community Organisations.
-During this time, they were also supported by a paid worker funded by European Regional Development Fund (ERDF).
+It was refurbished, after fire damage, in the early twentieth century.
+The management committee, made up of local residents, remained active during the closure period and undertook a training programme during this time.
+They were supported by a paid worker, funded by European Regional Development Fund (ERDF).
 They also received input from the area community participation officer for a short period.

 A Local Community association “had originally taken over the building in 1997."